brh55/pokemon-go-slack-radar/readme.md

 ##### Slack
-Visit the [Slack Token Page](https://www.google.com/#q=slack+token) for more information on how to generate your organizations token.
+Visit the [Slack Token Page](https://www.google.com/#q=slack+token) for more information regarding how to generate your organizations token.

 ### Setting Up Slack